apache/pekko/docs/src/main/paradox/typed/guide/modules.md

 * How to connect asynchronous services in a flexible way to each other with high performance.
 * How to provide or consume Reactive Streams compliant interfaces to interface with a third party library.

-### Alpakka
+### Pekko Connectors

-[Alpakka](https://doc.akka.io/docs/alpakka/current/) is a separate module from Akka.
+[Pekko Connectors](https://doc.akka.io/docs/alpakka/current/) is a separate module from Pekko.

-Alpakka is collection of modules built upon the Streams API to provide Reactive Stream connector implementations for a variety of technologies common in the cloud and infrastructure landscape.
+Pekko Connectors is collection of modules built upon the Streams API to provide Reactive Stream connector implementations for a variety of technologies common in the cloud and infrastructure landscape.
-See the [Alpakka overview page](https://doc.akka.io/docs/alpakka/current/overview.html) for more details on the API and the implementation modules available.
+See the [Pekko Connectors overview page](https://doc.akka.io/docs/alpakka/current/overview.html) for more details on the API and the implementation modules available.

-Alpakka helps solve the following challenges:
+Pekko Connectors help solve the following challenges:

 * Connecting various infrastructure or persistence components to Stream based flows.
 * Connecting to legacy systems in a manner that adheres to a Reactive Streams API.

 ### HTTP

-[Akka HTTP](https://doc.akka.io/docs/akka-http/current/) is a separate module from Akka.
+[Pekko HTTP](https://doc.akka.io/docs/akka-http/current/) is a separate module from Pekko.

 The de facto standard for providing APIs remotely, internal or external, is [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
-Akka provides a library to construct or consume such HTTP services by giving a set of tools to create HTTP services (and serve them) and a client that can be used to consume other services.
-These tools are particularly suited to streaming in and out a large set of data or real-time events by leveraging the underlying model of Akka Streams.
+Pekko provides a library to construct or consume such HTTP services by giving a set of tools to create HTTP services (and serve them) and a client that can be used to consume other services.
+These tools are particularly suited to streaming in and out a large set of data or real-time events by leveraging the underlying model of Pekko Streams.

 Some of the challenges that HTTP tackles: